EncyclopediaRed/btcamp-87826/content/blog_02.md

           through the use of a Data Trust.
 This step is one of many on the long road to becoming a company known for being ethical and honest with the data we're given.
-      - title: 'How BütCamp, Inc. Employs Data Trusts'
+      - title: 'How Büt Camp, Inc. Employs Data Trusts'
         description: >
           Büt Camp.
 Inc. (BCI), an e-commerce certified B-Corp, selling single-person temporary shelter directly to emergency responders,